swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

         maxReplacements: Int = .max,
         with replacement: (Regex<R.RegexOutput>.Match) throws -> Replacement
     ) rethrows -> Self where Replacement.Element == Element

+    /// Returns a new collection in which all occurrences of a sequence matching
+    /// the given regex are replaced by another collection.
+    /// - Parameters:
+    ///   - regex: A regex describing the sequence to replace.
+    ///   - maxReplacements: A number specifying how many occurrences of the
+    ///   sequence matching `regex` to replace.
+Default is `Int.max`.
+    ///   - replacement: A closure that receives the full match information,
+    ///   including captures, and returns a replacement collection.
+    /// - Returns: A new collection in which all occurrences of subsequence
+    /// matching `regex` are replaced by `replacement`. public func replacing<R: RegexComponent, Replacement: Collection>(
+        _ regex: R,
+        maxReplacements: Int = .max,
+        with replacement: (Regex<R.RegexOuput>.Match) throws -> Replacement
+    ) rethrows -> Self where Replacement.Element == Element

+    /// Replaces all occurrences of the sequence matching the given regex with
+    /// a given collection.
+    /// - Parameters:
+    ///   - regex: A regex describing the sequence to replace.
+    ///   - maxReplacements: A number specifying how many occurrences of the
+    ///   sequence matching `regex` to replace.
+Default is `Int.max`.
+    ///   - replacement: A closure that receives the full match information,
+    ///   including captures, and returns a replacement collection. public mutating func replace<R: RegexComponent, Replacement: Collection>( _ regex: R,
+        maxReplacements: Int = .max,
+        with replacement: (Regex<R.RegexOutput>.Match) throws -> Replacement
+    ) rethrows where Replacement.Element == Element
+}

+// In RegexBuilder module
+extension Collection where SubSequence == Substring {
+    /// Returns a new collection in which all matches for the regex
+    /// are replaced, using the given closure to create the regex.
+    ///
+    /// - Parameters:
+    ///   - replacement: The new elements to add to the collection in place of
+    ///     each match for the regex, using `content` to create the regex.
+    ///   - subrange: The range in the collection in which to search for
+    ///     the regex.
+    ///   - maxReplacements: A number specifying how many occurrences of
+    ///     the regex to replace.
+    ///   - content: A closure that returns the collection to search for
+    ///     and replace.
+    /// - Returns: A new collection in which all matches for regex in `subrange`
+    ///   are replaced by `replacement`, using `content` to create the regex. public func replacing<Replacement: Collection>(
+        with replacement: Replacement,
+        subrange: Range<Index>,
+        maxReplacements: Int = .max,
+        @RegexComponentBuilder content: () -> some RegexComponent
+    ) -> Self where Replacement.Element == Element

+    /// Returns a new collection in which all matches for the regex
+    /// are replaced, using the given closure to create the regex.
+    ///
+    /// - Parameters:
+    ///   - replacement: The new elements to add to the collection in place of
+    ///     each match for the regex, using `content` to create the regex.
+    ///   - maxReplacements: A number specifying how many occurrences of regex
+    ///     to replace.
+    ///   - content: A closure that returns the collection to search for
+    ///     and replace.
+    /// - Returns: A new collection in which all matches for regex in `subrange`
+    ///   are replaced by `replacement`, using `content` to create the regex. public func replacing<Replacement: Collection>(
+        with replacement: Replacement,
+        maxReplacements: Int = .max,
+        @RegexComponentBuilder content: () -> some RegexComponent
+    ) -> Self where Replacement.Element == Element

+    /// Replaces all matches for the regex in this collection, using the given
+    /// closure to create the regex.
+    ///
+    /// - Parameters:
+    ///   - replacement: The new elements to add to the collection in place of
+    ///     each match for the regex, using `content` to create the regex.
+    ///   - maxReplacements: A number specifying how many occurrences of
+    ///     the regex to replace.
+    ///   - content: A closure that returns the collection to search for
+    ///     and replace.
+    public mutating func replace<Replacement: Collection>(
+        with replacement: Replacement,
+        maxReplacements: Int = .max,
+        @RegexComponentBuilder content: () -> some RegexComponent
+    ) where Replacement.Element == Element

     /// Returns a new collection in which all matches for the regex
     /// are replaced, using the given closures to create the replacement